-Q: How will public expectations around smart cities evolve in the future?
+How will public expectations around smart cities evolve in the future?

 RE: We recently held some focus groups to ask exactly that.
 Interestingly, the vast majority of the feedback was rooted in quality of life.
 It's not about technology or even climate.
 What people really want is a better life.
 Frankly, if climate change didn't threaten our quality of life, we probably wouldn't care as much.
-I think what people really want is to be comfortable and to thrive socially, economically and physically.
+I think what people really want if to be comfortable, to thrive socially, economically and physically.
 That looks and feels differently depending on the city and the culture, but ultimately it's about delivering a better quality of life for people.

 Rebecca Evans, Director of Sustainability for Ithaca, was instrumental in the adoption of the Ithaca Green New Deal (IGND).
 She led environmental advocates, oversees IGND projects, and champions the Justice50 initiative.
 With degrees in Environmental Science and Policy Ethics, she transitioned into climate planning in Richmond, VA.
 Later, she became Ithaca College's Sustainability Coordinator, creating an educational webinar on COVID-19, racism, economic disruption, and climate crisis.
 She also serves on various non-profit boards, aiming to inspire change beyond Ithaca.

-Urban planning, infrastructure and technology Data management and privacy Sustainability and social equity Transport and mobility Recommendations © 2024 Copyright owned by one or more of the KPMG International entities.
+© 2024 Copyright owned by one or more of the KPMG International entities.
 KPMG International entities provide no services to clients.
 All rights reserved.

-Introduction

-Sustainability and social equity

-Transport and mobility

-"

 Singapore's success comes down to three main things.
 They created a smart nation office that integrated their efforts from the start.
 They harmonized their data across the country through GovTech.
 And they set themselves a clear goal of enabling citizens by bringing government closer to the people.
 Integrated, data-driven and enabling."

-Deven Chhaya Partner KPMG in Singapore

-© 2024 Copyright owned by one or more of the KPMG International entities.
-KPMG International entities provide no services to clients.
-All rights reserved.